 Can profitability increase if space is minimized?
 How has human behavior in the office changed?
 Real estate is a large and costly investment that can greatly impact a company’s ROI, so how do employers manage the uncertainty of space in our new work landscape?

-Andrew Lawson, VP of Strategy for Flat Iron Building Group Inc. aims to help put an end, or at least address, some of these concerns.
+Andrew Lawson, Founder of Workspace Solutions aims to help put an end, or at least address, some of these concerns.
 Andrew works as a real estate strategist, and at Flat Iron Building Group he provides construction services and guidance on office projects.

 To Grow, Shrink, or Maintain?